opendaylight/netvirt/docs/specs/conntrack-based-snat.rst

 Pipeline changes
 ----------------
 The ovs based NAPT flows will replace the controller based NAPT flows.
 The changes are limited to the designated switch for the router.
-The NAPT INBOUND Table is changed from table 44 to 43 for both the implementation.
 Below is the illustration for flat external network.

 Outbound NAPT

 Table 26 (PSNAT Table)  => submits the packet to netfilter to check whether it is an existing connection.
 Resubmits the packet back to 46.

-Table 44 => The metadata will be swapped here to that of the external network and packet will be send to table 47.

-Table 46 (NAPT OUTBOUND TABLE) => if it is an established connection which indicates the translation is done and the packet is forwarded to table 44.
+Table 46 (NAPT OUTBOUND TABLE) => if it is an established connection, it indicates the translation is done and the packet is forwarded to table 47 after writing the external network metadata.

-If it is a new connection the connection will be committed to netfilter and this entry will be used for napt.
-The translated packet will be resubmitted to table 44.
+If it is a new connection the connection will be committed to netfilter and this entry will be used for NAPT.
+The translated packet will be resubmitted to table 47.
+The external network metadata will be written before sending the packet to netfilter.

 Table 47 (NAPT FIB TABLE) => The translated packet will be sent to the egress group.